gmlscripts/scripts/Computation/Parametric_Functions/step.md

 step
 ====

 The step function is the simplest of filters.
-When the given value exceeds the threshold, we switch over to the higher value (true).
+When the given value reaches or exceeds the threshold, 1.0 is produced.
+Otherwise, 0.0.

 ![step](/images/step1.gif)